opf/openproject/doc/operation_guides/manual/installation-guide.md

 * **I get errors, since I have installed an OpenProject plug-in**

   With each new OpenProject core version, the plug-ins might need to be updated.
 Please make sure that the plug-in versions of all you plug-ins works with the OpenProject version you use.
-  Many plug-ins follow the OpenProject version with their version number (So, if you have installed OpenProject version 4.0.0, the plug-in should also have the version 4.0.0).
+  Many plug-ins follow the OpenProject version with their version number (So, if you have installed OpenProject version 4.1.0, the plug-in should also have the version 4.1.0).
-  Also, most plug-ins provide a `stable` branch containing the last stable version (just like we do for the OpenProject core).
-  When you're in doubt, please contact the plug-in maintainer.

 * **I get an error during @bower install@.
 What can I do?**